 There are lots of people to support our Year 9 students.
-As well as Ako teachers, we have a Year 9 Dean, a Junior Dean and an Assistant Principal as Head of Year.
-We also have two trained Counsellors and a Guidance Worker.
+As well as Ako Teachers, we have a Year 9 Dean, a Junior Dean and an Assistant Principal as Head of Year.
+We also have trained Counsellors and Kickstart working on campus.